elucian/bee/syntax/processing.md

 A large template can be stored into a file, loaded from file and format().

 1. Create a map collection of elements;
-2. Create the template text;
+2. Create the template text and store it in external file;
-3. Use _scan_ to visit all elements;
+3. Use _scan_ to visit the file row by row;
-4. Use injector operator: "?" to replace template row by row;
+4. Use template modifier: "?" to replace placeholders row by row;
-5. Alternative use _format()_ build-in to replace placeholders in all text;
+5. Alternative use _format()_ build-in rule to replace all placeholders;

 **Using Hash**
 ```